jslearn81/cc_statement_Analytics/README.md

 # Singapore Credit Card Statement Analytics

 This is a hackish code written in R for me to track personal credit card spendings and to track the spending category.
-I believe it might benefit others
+I believe it might benefit others.
+It currently supports simple content extraction from bank PDFs,xlsx and CSV.

 Currently it supports the following: